Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Method

 \section{Method}

-We employ NPE to generate approximate lens model posteriors $q_\phi(\xi_{k}|d_{k},\nu_{\text{int}})$.
+We employ NPE to generate approximations of the lens model posteriors $p(\xi_{k}|d_{k})$.
 For each lens k, we infer a posterior for PEMD and external shear mass parameters, the lens mass centroid, and the source light centroid:

 These parameters are defined in Section \ref{section:modeling_choices}.
 We additionally attempt to improve the inference of lens model posteriors by applying SNPE.
-Then, we infer the parameters governing the population-level model $p(\nu|\{d\})$ from individual lens model posteriors using hierarchical Bayesian inference.
+Then, we infer the parameters governing the population-level model $p(\nu|\{d\})$ from individual lens model posteriors using HBI.